-3 For detailed information about procedures, contact our headquarters or regional offices through www.nepcon.net.
+$^{^{7}}$ For detailed information about procedures, contact our headquarters or regional offices through www.nepcon.org

+Team members meet independently with stakeholders.
+All assessments solicit and incorporate input (confidential and/or open) from directly affected and/or knowledgeable stakeholders, including local communities, adjoining landowners, local forest industry, environmental organizations, government agencies, and scientific researchers.
 During these consultations, assessment team members explain the assessment process, solicit opinions, and gather impressions about the field performance of the operation being assessed.

-Data Analysis and Decision making - Throughout the assessment the team meets independently to discuss progress in gathering information, and discuss preliminary findings.
-The assessment team works in a consensus fashion to analyse information and evidence gathered, evaluate conformance and reach agreement on their findings as to the certification of the candidate operation.
+Data Analysis and Decision making: Throughout the assessment the team meets independently to discuss progress in gathering information, and discuss preliminary findings.
+The assessment team works in a consensus fashion to analyze information and evidence gathered, evaluate conformance and reach agreement on their findings as to the certification of the candidate operation.

 The assessment team evaluates performance by the FME at the indicator level of the standard.
-Any non-conformances are analysed and classified as either minor or major.
-A non-conformance is considered major if it results in a fundamental failure to achieve the objective of the relevant criterion in the standard.
-Conversely, a non-conformance is considered minor if the impacts are limited in scale, prompt corrective action has been taken to ensure it will not be repeated and it does not result in a fundamental failure to achieve the objective of the relevant criterion.
-For each area of non-conformance identified, the assessment team develops a nonconformity report (NCR) which is classified as follows:
+Any non-conformances are analyzed and classified as either minor or major.
+A nonconformance is considered major if it results in a fundamental failure to achieve the objective of the relevant criterion in the standard.
+Conversely, a nonconformance is considered minor if the impacts are limited in scale, prompt corrective action has been taken to ensure it will not be repeated and it does not result in a fundamental failure to achieve the objective of the relevant criterion.
+For each area of nonconformance identified, the assessment team develops a nonconformity report (NCR) which is classified as follows:

-- A Major Nonconformity Report (NCR) is issued to document a major non-conformance with an indicator(s)/criterion that the candidate FME must correct before NEPCon certification is granted. - A Nonconformity Report (NCR) is issued to document a minor non-conformance that candidate FME must correct by a specific deadline (i.e. short term usually within one year) during the renewable five-year certification period (which is the standard FSC certification contract period). - An observation is a very minor problem or the early stages of a problem which do not of itself constitute a nonconformance, but which the auditor considers may lead to a future non-conformance if not addressed by the client.
+- Major Nonconformity Report (NCR) is issued to document a major nonconformance with an indicator(s)/criterion that the candidate FME must correct before NEPCon certification is granted; - Nonconformity Report (NCR) is issued to document a minor nonconformance that candidate FME must correct by a specific deadline (i.e. short term usually within one year) during the renewable five-year certification period (which is the standard FSC certification contract period); and, - Observation is a very minor problem or the early stages of a problem which do not of itself constitute a nonconformance, but which the auditor considers may lead to a future nonconformance if not addressed by the client.
 An observation may be a warning signal on a particular issue that, if not addressed, could turn into a nonconformance in the future.

-Report Write-up - following the forest evaluation, the team prepares the certification assessment report.
-This report follows a standardised format and includes detailed findings of performance and proposes pre-conditions (major non-conformances), NCRs or observations.
+Report Write-up: Following the forest evaluation, the team prepares the certification assessment report.
+This report follows a standardized format and includes detailed findings of performance and proposes pre-conditions (major non-conformances), NCRs or observations.

-Review of Assessment Report by Candidate Operation, Independent Peer Reviewers and NEPCon Decision Review - the candidate operation, at least one peer reviewer, and NEPCon regional staff, review each certification assessment report.
+Review of Assessment Report by Candidate Operation, Independent Peer Reviewers and NEPCon Decision Review: The candidate operation, at least one peer reviewer, and NEPCon regional staff, review each certification assessment report.

-Certification Decision - Once the above steps are completed, the applicable NEPCon regional office coordinates a certification decision process.
+Certification Decision: Once the above steps are completed, the applicable NEPCon regional office coordinates a certification decision process.
 If a certification decision is to approve certification, a five-year certification contract will be executed which requires annual on-site audits.
 If an operation is not approved, the certification decision will establish what must be done in order for the operation to achieve certified status in the future.